kevinvess/wp-force-login/readme.txt

 == Changelog ==

+= 5.1 =
+* Tweak - Restrict access to the REST API for authorized users only - props [Andrew Duthie](https://github.com/aduth).
+* Tweak - Added load_plugin_textdomain() to properly prepare for localization at translate.wordpress.org.

 = 5.0 =
 * Feature - Added filter to bypass Force Login redirect for whitelisting pages without specifying a URL.